 MDRA’s August 5th to 8th 2022, Anglers Education trip on the Tomahawk

-To a select group...
+To the select group who were on the trip...
 Great fishing with you.

 To all the rest.
 You missed it.